Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: More Qualitative Results

 \subsection{Qualitative Results for Image Inpainting}

-To assess the generalization of our method, we additionally perform qualitative evaluations on both U-Net– and DiT-based inpainting models, using Stable Diffusion V1.5~\citep{rombach2022high} and FLUX~\citep{flux}, respectively, with the target concept `\textit{tiger},' consistent with the image editing experiments.
-DG and AP denote DiffusionGuard~\citep{diffguard} and AdvPaint~\citep{advpaint}, respectively, both specifically designed for inpainting immunization.
-As shown in Figure~\ref{fig:sd15_inpaint_quali} and~\ref{fig:flux_quali}, although our method is not tailored for inpainting, it still achieves visually competitive results compared to AP and DG.
-Specifically, in the U-Net–based model (Figure~\ref{fig:sd15_inpaint_quali}), the inpainting model interprets the absence of the object and consequently generates a new instance based solely on the prompt.
-In contrast, in the DiT-based model (Figure~\ref{fig:flux_quali}), while a new target object in the editing prompt is not produced, our method induces modifications that deviate more substantially from the original editing outputs than those of other methods.
-These observations suggest that our approach holds promise for extension as a defense mechanism against malicious inpainting.
+To assess the generalization of our method, we additionally perform qualitative evaluations on both U-Net– and DiT-based inpainting models, using Stable Diffusion V2.0~\cite{rombach2022high} (black-box setting for all methods) and FLUX 1.0~\cite{flux}, respectively, with the target concept `\textit{tiger},' consistent with the image editing experiments.
+DG and AP denote DiffusionGuard~\cite{diffguard} and AdvPaint~\cite{advpaint}, respectively, both specifically designed for inpainting immunization.
+As shown in Figure~\ref{fig:sd15_inpaint_quali} and~\ref{fig:flux_quali}, although our method is not tailored for inpainting, it still achieves visually competitive results compared to AP, DG, and DiffVax~\cite{diffvax}.
+Specifically, in the U-Net–based model (Figure~\ref{fig:sd15_inpaint_quali}), the inpainting model either interprets the object as missing and synthesizes a new object based solely on the prompt, or yields unrealistic outputs.
+A similar visual trend is also observed in the DiT-based model (Figure~\ref{fig:flux_quali}), where our method either generates a new object consistent with the prompt or produces unrealistic outputs.
+These results suggest that our approach holds promise for extension as a defense mechanism against malicious diffusion-based inpainting.